weaponsforge/vitexperiments/docs/CODING_STYLE.md

 - Use **JSDoc-style comments** to document function parameters, return types, and TypeScript type or interface definitions.
 - Add **minimal but meaningful inline comments** where necessary to clarify intent, especially for complex or non-obvious logic.
 - Use **descriptive and self-explanatory variable names** to reduce the need for excessive comments and improve overall code readability.

+#### 📦 Use of External Libraries

+- Strive to **minimize external dependencies**, especially for simple or easily implementable functionality (e.g., a function that sums two numbers).
+- Only use third-party Node libraries when **truly necessary**—for example, when a library:
+   - Provides functionality that would be complex or time-consuming to build from scratch
+   - Is used frequently across the app
+   - Helps avoid "reinventing the wheel" for heavy processing tasks
+- Before adding a library, consider the following 🟢 green flags:
+   - It comes from a **credible author or organization**, with an active and trustworthy GitHub repository
+   - It has **high usage** and community trust (e.g., ~100K+ downloads on the NPM registry)
+   - It has **small and lightweight footprint** (eg., about ~300KB-2MB unpacked) or if it supports **tree-shaking**.
+   - The source code is **open, transparent, and actively maintained** (eg., few open GitHub Issues or PRs)
+   - Even if not actively maintained, the library still **aligns with your needs** and is simple enough to extend or adapt for custom use (e.g., a JavaScript `class` that can be easily refactored or subclassed (`extend`) for custom use)

 @weaponsforge<br>
 20250708